iot-edge-foundation/iot-edge-heartbeat/README.md

 This logic is licenced under the MIT license.

-The IoT Edge Heartbeat module was developed by [Sander van de Velde](http://blog.vandevelde-online.com).
+The IoT Edge Heartbeat module was originally developed by [Sander van de Velde](http://blog.vandevelde-online.com).

 This module is now donated to the IoT Edge Foundation.